chloeh13q/CppND-System-Monitor/README.md

 ## System

 This program is designed to work only on Linux systems.
-The program mimics htop (https://hisham.hm/htop/) and displays a dynamically updated interface which includes all relevant information about the system and lists the most memory-intensive processes.
+It mimics htop (https://hisham.hm/htop/) and displays a dynamically updated interface which includes all relevant information about the system and lists the most memory-intensive processes.

 ## ncurses